kryota-dev/github-material-icons-extension/README.md

 ### About

-Mirror of the [Material Icons for GitHub](https://chrome.google.com/webstore/detail/material-icons-for-github/ffclplgdbkpbhjgjdnfphdphhjgjgjhn) extension for Chrome and Firefox.
+Derived from [Material Icons for GitHub](https://github.com/Claudiohbsantos/github-material-icons-extension) created by [Claudiohbsantos](https://github.com/Claudiohbsantos)

 Material Icons for GitHub is a browser Extension that enhances repositories file browsers when navigating github.com.
 Replace default file/folder icons with material design icons tailored to each file type, tool and purpose in the project.